ellie-commons/jorts/README.md

 ## Building

-Simply clone this repo, then:
+Simply clone this repo / download and unzip the zip, then:

 ```bash
 meson build && cd build